 UTS staff who receive a report

-UTS staff who receive a disclosure or report of sexual harm related to a student (survivor, alleged perpetrator, witness) must complete a summary form.
+UTS staff who receive a disclosure or report of sexual harm or GBV about a student (survivor, alleged perpetrator, witness) must complete a summary form.

 Summary form for staff receiving a report of sexual harm

-What do I do if I think a crime has been disclosed?
+What do I do if I think a crime has been committed?

-If you think a crime has been committed you should encourage the person to consider reporting it to the police.
+If you think a crime has been committed you should encourage the person to report it to the police.
 UTS cannot investigate a crime.
+UTS can however provide support in making a police report.

-In some circumstances, UTS will be legally obliged to report to the police, including passing on details of the crime, or suspected crime, including details that identify the person who is alleged to have committed the crime or suspected crime.
+In some circumstances, UTS staff will be legally obliged to report to the police as outlined in the Sexual Harm Prevention and Response Policy and under section 316 of the Crimes Act 1900 (NSW).
+This may include a requirement to pass on details of the crime, or suspected crime, including details that identify the person who is alleged to have committed the crime or suspected crime.

 What to expect when you report to UTS